-Since these are simple discrete devices, the outputs will consist of two boolean state readback values which will indicate opposite positions, i.e. open/close, in/out, or cw/ccw, etc...
+Since these are simple discrete devices, the outputs will consist of two boolean state readback values which correspond to opposite positions, i.e. open/close, in/out, or cw/ccw, etc...
 A valid status will be when only one state is active and the other is open.
 When both states are open, this indicates that the device is travelling between states.
 When both states are active, this will indicate a fault condition.

-4.4.2 Non-tracking Devices
+4.4.3 Non-tracking Motion Devices

-4.4.2.1 Description
+4.4.3.1 Description

-Non-tracking positional devices are devices that can be positioned anywhere within a maximum position range.
+Non-tracking motion devices are devices that can be positioned anywhere within a fixed position range.
 Examples of non-tracking devices are: